Tiryns Travel Guide

 I researched the history of Tiryns and there is a lot of conflicting information.
 It seems that the impressive fortifications were built in the 13th century BC to protect the palace complex.
 The palace was destroyed and only the ruins remain.
 Tiryns was one of the most important centres of the Mycenaean world.

-If you stay in Nafplio it is only a 7 minute drive to Tiryns.
-It is on the way to Mycenae (see my blog Mycenae, Greece: Travel Guide) so you can combine the 2 sites.
+If you stay in Nafplio (Nafplio: Travel Guide) it is only a 7 minute drive to Tiryns.
+It is on the way to Mycenae (Mycenae: Travel Guide) so you can combine the 2 sites.

+It only takes about 30 minutes to see Tiryns' archaeological site.
 There is plenty of free parking and toilets before you enter the site.

-It takes about 30 minutes to see Tiryns' archaeological site.

 2. Opening Hours at Tiryns